When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 What Is An Aggregate Pool Finish?

-The first thing is to learn what an aggregate pool finish is and how it works.
-As the name implies, a swimming pool aggregate consists of a mixture of different types of materials.
-These materials are generally composed of ground and sanded river pebbles.
+First, learn what an aggregate pool finish is and how it works.
+As the name implies, a swimming pool aggregate is a mixture of different materials, making it one of the most durable pool finishes available.
+These materials are generally composed of ground and sanded river pebbles combined with a concrete pool finish.

 The aggregate is prepared by crushing and mixing these pebbles.
-This finish offers the next level of customisation after the traditional pool plaster finish.
-Besides river pebbles, an aggregate finish can also be composed of ceramic-coated crystals, glass, stones, etc.
+This finish offers the next level of customisation after the traditional pool plaster finish, making it a popular choice among pool owners looking for durable pool finishes.
+Besides river pebbles, an aggregate finish can comprise ceramic-coated crystals, glass, stones, etc., providing various options to create unique and long-lasting pool surfaces.

 Types Of Aggregate Pool Finishes